awesome-workshop/docker-singularity-hats/_episodes/05-file-io.md

 ~~~
 {: .output}

-This I/O allows for Docker images to be used for specific tasks that may be difficult to
-do with the tools or software installed on only the local host machine.
+This I/O allows for Docker images to be used for specific tasks that may be difficult to do with the tools or software installed on the local host machine.
-For example, debugging problems with software that arise on cross-platform software, or
-even just having a specific version of software perform a task (e.g., using Python 2 when
-    you don't want it on your machine, or using a specific release of
-    [TeX Live][Tex-Live-image] when you aren't ready to update your system release).
+For example, debugging problems with software that arise on cross-platform software, or even just having a specific version of software perform a task (e.g., using Python 2 when you don't want it on your machine, or using a specific release of [TeX Live][Tex-Live-image] when you aren't ready to update your system release).

+> ## `--volume (-v)` versus `--mount`
+>
+> The [Docker documentation][docker-docs-bind-mounts] has a full and very interesting discussion about bind/volume mounting using these two options.
+However, much of it boils down to `--mount` being a more explicit and customizable command.
+The `-v` syntax combines many of the options found in `--mount` into a single field.
+>
+> > "Tip: New users should use the --mount syntax.
+Experienced users may be more familiar with the -v or --volume syntax, but are encouraged to use --mount, because research has shown it to be easier to use."
+> {: .challenge}
+>
+> **Key difference:** If a file/directory doesn't exist on the host:
+> * `-v` or `--volume` will create the endpoint for you as a directory.
+> * `--mount` will generate an error.
+{: .callout}

 <!--# Running Jupyter from a Docker Container-->
 <!---->